 All climbing has inherent risk and for anyone to say “Yes, they are safe” would be a lie.
 That being said, if you are properly prepared, well-kitted out, and choosing routes within your limits, the chance of having an accident is low.

-Falls can still be bad though, if you’re at the upper end of a cable and slip, you will travel the length of the cable down, plus the length of the via ferrata lanyard, this can be several meters.
+Falls can still be bad though, if you’re at the upper end of a cable and slip, you will travel the length of the cable down, plus the length of the via ferrata lanyard, which can be several meters.

 If the label is broken, do not use it.
 You should also check your harness and via ferrata lanyard for knots, cuts, tears, wear, rust, chips, or missing parts, regularly.

 Always have adequate insurance with you, which covers mountain search and rescue!
-World Nomads offers insurance that covers outdoor sports including scrambling, via ferrata, and climbing.
-No matter what insurance you are buying, always make sure to read terms and conditions as sometimes restrictions apply.
+No matter what insurance you are buying, always make sure to read the terms and conditions as sometimes restrictions apply.

 Yes absolutely.
 I have seen plenty of children on via ferratas.
 More frequently on easier grades.
 The process is exactly the same as for adults.